dpi-tta-lessons/rails-active-storage/content.md

 ```

 <aside>
 If you want to keep development and test data out of production (recommended) you may want to create separate credentials for your different environments.
-Add the development flag in order to have separate credentials `EDITOR="code --wait" rails credentials:edit --environment=development`.
+Add the `--environment=development` flag in order to have separate credentials.

+`EDITOR="code --wait" rails credentials:edit --environment=development`
 </aside>

 <aside>